Post

 - name: Get changed file count and apply label

-# Step ID (optional; if there are no subsequent Steps referencing Output, this doesn't need to be set)
+# Step ID (optional, not needed if there are no subsequent Steps to reference Output)

 id: get-changed-files-count-by-gh